danielwzyang/goldfinger/README.md

 Ensure Go is installed in the latest release.

+To use the UCI, run cmd/uci/main.go and use supported UCI commands.

-To play against then engine, run cmd/goldfinger/main.go using the following optional flags to customize behavior/performance:
+To play against the engine, run cmd/goldfinger/main.go using the following optional flags to customize behavior/performance:

 |Flag|Description|Default|Usage|
 |-|-|-|-|